Skip To Main Content

 • Internship completion substantive enough to be included on students’ LinkedIn and/or resume.

-• Client Projects | Learners analyze and solve authentic problems, working in collaboration with other learners and professionals from industry, not-for-profit, civic or community-based organizations.
+• Client Connected Projects | Learners analyze and solve authentic problems, working in collaboration with other learners and professionals from industry, not-for-profit, civic or community-based organizations.

 • Work involves use of authentic methods and tools used by professionals in the work environment